top of page

 Stephen is a founding member of HBA, and an experienced sales and business management professional, with experience in both Australian and UK markets.
 He has a diverse academic background in both business and nursing and has had successful sales and management careers in various hearing/medical/surgical and healthcare sales positions.
 He holds a Certificate in General Nursing, a Bachelor of Commerce (B.Com.)
 Accounting and Business/Management from the University of Queensland and a Master of Business Administration (MBA), MBA Executive Distinction from RMIT.

-Following twelve years as the Sales and Business Unit Manager for Sivantos within the Australian independent hearing market, Stephen established his own consultancy firm and offers specialised business consultancy services to the hearing industry.
+Following twelve years as the Sales and Business Unit Manager for Sivantos within the Australian independent hearing market, Stephen established his own consultancy firm and offers specialised business consultancy services to the industry.